Maldin Ymeraj

 Maldin Bujar Ymeraj (born 6 March 1995) is an Albanian professional footballer who plays as a midfielder.

 Club career

 Early career

 Maldin Ymeraj was born in Mallakastër, Albania and his parents emigrated in Greece when Maldin was 2 years old.
 His name is not coincidentally similar to the icon of Milan, Paolo Maldini.
 His father Bujar recounts: "I was a fan of Paolo Maldini and I promised friends that if the child was boy, will line Maldini name".
-Ymeraj started his youth career at Panathinaikos F.C. academies at age of 7.
+Ymeraj started his youth career at Panathinaikos F.C. academies aged seven.
 He was scorer of U-17 Academy of Panathinaikos as a 15 years old.

 Panathinaikos

 During the 2013–14 season on 13 March 2014 Panathinaikos announced that reached an agreement to sign professional contracts with Ymeraj and the fellow young footballers Nestoras Gekas, Stefanos Kotsaris, Dimitris Myrthianos, Marios Tzanoulinos, Vasilis Angelopoulos, Michail Peter Niouman, Paschalis Staikos, Lazaros Lamprou and Dimitris Aggelopoulos.